-New Hampshire joins second lawsuit to block vax mandates
+New Hampshire Joins Second Lawsuit To Block Vax Mandates

 “As the head of state, I recognize the limitations of government in mandating this personal medical decision,” Sununu said in a statement.
 “President Biden has created a loophole to facilitate this overreach, which is why I fully support the Attorney General’s decision to sign on to this lawsuit.”

+The states filing the petition along with New Hampshire are Missouri, Nebraska, Arizona, Alaska, Arkansas, Iowa, Montana, North Dakota, South Dakota, and Wyoming.

+All but Arizona filed the suit seeking to block the federal mandate requiring federal contractors and federal contract employees to be vaccinated or agree to frequent testing.

-That suit filed in Eastern U.S. District Court of Missouri also claims the federal executive order usurps powers traditionally belonging to the states, including police powers and violates the constitutional separation of powers provision between the federal and state governments.
+That suit was filed in Eastern U.S. District Court of Missouri and also claims the federal executive order usurps powers that traditionally belong to the states, including police powers and violates the constitutional separation of powers provision between the federal and state governments.

+Other vaccination mandates issued by the president’s executive order include for federal employees, and for healthcare workers in facilities that receive Medicare or Medicaid funding.

+The recent surge of infections comes prior to winter when spread is usually more rapid with people spending more time indoors.

 (0) comments